Student Financial Obligation Terms

 Legal Enforcement for Non-Payment and Credit Bureau Reporting

-Carnegie Mellon may pursue any rights or remedies that are available to it at law or in equity in order to collect the portion of your student financial obligation which is past due.
-If you fail to timely pay any portion of your student financial obligation in full by the date it is due, as part of exercising its rights, Carnegie Mellon may, at its option, place the portion of your student financial obligation which is past due in the hands of an attorney or other third party (such as a collection agency) for collection and, in such case, you will also be obligated to pay, in addition to your unpaid student financial obligation and interest, all reasonable costs and expenses of collection, including, without limitation, reasonable court costs and attorneys’ fees and/or collection agency fees and charges.
+Carnegie Mellon may pursue any rights or remedies that are available to it at law, in equity or otherwise in order to collect the portion of your student financial obligation (including assessed interest) which is past due.
+If you fail to timely pay any portion of your student financial obligation in full by the date it is due, as part of exercising its rights, Carnegie Mellon may, at its option, place the portion of your student financial obligation which is past due in the hands of an attorney or other third party (such as a collection agency) for collection and, in such case, you will also be obligated to pay, in addition to your unpaid student financial obligation (including assessed interest), all reasonable costs and expenses of collection, including, without limitation, reasonable court costs and attorneys’ fees and/or collection agency fees and charges.
 Carnegie Mellon may also disclose to credit bureau organizations that you have defaulted on your student financial obligation to Carnegie Mellon.

 You authorize Carnegie Mellon and its agents, representatives, attorneys and contractors (including collection agencies) to contact you through your mobile phone, home phone and email, including by way of text and automated message calls, for purposes of collecting any portion of your student financial obligation which is past due.